broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

 The [Genomic Variant Store (GVS)](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/gvs-product-sheet.pdf) was developed as a solution for variant discovery on a large scale.
 The GVS is powered by BigQuery and creates large joint callsets more reliably with decreased time and cost compared to previous solutions.

-This workspace contains a fully reproducible example workflow for Exomes variant discovery using the GVS workflow.
+This workspace contains a fully reproducible example workflow for Exomes and Blended Genome Exome variant discovery using the GVS workflow.
 If you have genome data, see the [GVS Genome workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta).

 Scroll down for an overview of the workflow, example data, cost estimates, and additional resources.